broiledmeat/pydgeot/README.md

 plugins, but more can be loaded by adding them to the configurations `plugins` list.

 #### Built-In Plugins
-A minimal set of simple web development focused plugins come built in.
+A minimal set of processors come built in.
 They do not need to be included in the configurations `plugins` list, but must be enabled in the `processors` list.

 - Copy Fallback, (configuration processor name: `copy`) Copies any files not handled by other file processors.